How much experience do I need? Are your workshops suitable for me?

 What method / techniques do you teach?

-Our tutors tend to work using the sight-size method: this provides a framework for learning and teaching.
+Our tutors tend to work using the sight-size method or comparative measurement: this provides a framework for learning and teaching.
 We teach a structured way of drawing and painting, breaking down a complex painting into simpler, more manageable steps.
 For painting, this would typically involve a pencil sketch or study, then a raw-umber wipe out, then a colour study, then a block-in, and then working up the block-in to a full painting.
 Depending on your level of experience, you might skip on or more of these steps – see our tutor Lizet Dingemans’ article in Artists and Illustrators magazine.

 Our tutors also tend to teach alla prima, or direct, painting.
 This is a more straightforward, quicker approach than indirect painting.